WingRiders/wallet/gateway/README.md

 To interact with Cardano smart contracts, you must provide collateral.
 This is typically 5 ADA and is returned when the smart contract transaction is successfully executed.

-To create collateral, click the `SET COLLATERAL` button and enter your password.
+To create collateral, click the account button in the top right corner and then the `SET COLLATERAL` button.
+Then enter your password.
 After signing and submitting the transaction, you will see the collateral UTxO ID:

 ![create collateral](./assets/create-collateral.png)